 Two Table Field Business Logic Consistency Comparison:

-Business Logic: Enter the SQL expression function.
-For example,
+Business Logic: Enter an SQL expression function.
+Example:

 Cross-Source Columns Statistical Consistency Validation: